RalleyD/walking_with_DRLs/doc/rl-dissertation-report.md

 ![Figure 5: Model tuning and intialisation enhancements - REINFORCE](../plots/Reinforce-Learning-Curve_-5-trials.-layers-256_-256-lyr1256_-lyr2256_-lyr31282025-08-08_19_41_43.png)

-The enhanced policy showed marginal improvements in training stability but negligible performance gains.
+The enhanced policy learning curve, in figure 5, showed marginal improvements in training stability but negligible performance gains.
 The learning curves demonstrate that REINFORCE's incremental learning rate remains extremely slow, attributed to:

 - High variance in policy gradient estimates TODO CITE
 - On-policy learning limitations requiring new data for each update TODO CITE
 - Difficulty handling the continuous, high-dimensional action space TODO CITE

+TODO
+did the initialisation help much and elaborate on the init? check commit dates to find the right plots later, in the dicussion chaper include how the basline in reinfoce could help with variance and stability, potentially achieving stronger results.

 A clear observation, REINFORCE lacks the capacity to converge to a strong walking solution within practical training timeframes, with reward returns insufficient for stable locomotion.